#RiskyBusiness Coal Finance Campaign

 Whitehaven Coal has just blown $6.5 billion dollars buying two massive BHP coal mines in Queensland’s Bowen Basin - the Blackwater and Daunia mines.
 This has left Whitehaven Coal in a lot of debt and no spare cash to pursue their six proposed new coal projects.

-If we can stop Whitehaven Coal securing joint venture partners for the Blackwater and Daunia mines, we can increase the cost of business for Whitehaven Coal, and ensure they are less likely to have the cash they need to dig new climate-wrecking coal projects.
-WHC is currently seeking bidders for a stake in their Blackwater metallurgical coal mine in Queensland’s Bowen Basin but we also suspect that given their debt, they will be seeking JVPs for other mines including their other new mine Duania, their new greenfield mine Winchester South and eventually their already commenced Vickery mine.
+If we stop Whitehaven Coal securing joint venture partners for the Daunia mine, we can increase the cost of business for Whitehaven Coal, and ensure they are less likely to have the cash they need to dig new climate-wrecking coal projects.
+WHC is likely seeking JVPs for other mines including Daunia, their new greenfield mine Winchester South and eventually their already commenced Vickery mine.

-From financial reporting, we have gathered that there are likely 6 main suspects.
+From financial reporting and research, we have gathered that there are likely 6 main suspects.

 From Japan: Itochu (a commodities trading company), JFE Steel or Nippon Steel (both steel companies!)